Charlie Charlie challenge: Explanation

 Pastor Carl Gallups told WPTF news radio "I have done some experiments with this, and I think people are being punked.
 On my desk in front of me, I have the two pencils set up and the one on the top that is balanced is easily moved by just a puff of air."
 He continued, "I held my phone up to pretend like I was filming it and just started breathing a little heavy, but it's indiscernible to anybody around, and the pencil just moves so easily."
 Fred Clark and Rebecca Watson liken the phenomenon of pencils moving on a desk to James Hydrick's debunked claim that he could move a pencil on a desk by psychokinesis.

 Andrew Griffin wrote in The Independent that the game is "perhaps scarier than a Ouija board because it doesn't have the same explanations.
 With those boards, players have to keep hold of a glass while it moves around the table—so it's not difficult to imagine that people might be pushing it around without knowing it."

 David Emery argues parsimoniously that when simple scientific explanations "can sufficiently explain why a phenomenon occurs, there's no reason to assume supernatural forces are at work."
-Despite simple scientific explanations being offered by science journalists, these are less readily available in mainstream news outlets.
+Although such simple scientific explanations have been offered by science journalists, these are less readily available in mainstream news outlets.